Kucoin/kucoin-mining-docs/README_EN.md

 ```

 ## Extra Income
-Get information about the income of the mining account.
+Get information about the income of the sub account.

 **requency of requests:** 2 times per second at Api-Key level.